 Look around.
 What do you see?
 I see packed buses, traffic jams, busy open houses, expensive restaurants with only 9pm seatings, and friends finding new jobs again.
 Double dip recession?
-I don’t think so.
-With the Dow over 10,500 and the S&P 500 over 1,020, it’s as if last year was just a bad dream.
+I don't think so.
+With the Dow over 22,000 and the S&P 500 over 2,400 post Trump victory, it's time to live it up!

 Yet, it is exactly during good times, when we must be more diligent about our finances.
 It's so easy to forget how bad things were and stray.
 Rather than spend more money, save more money during upswings so that we can spend more money during downturns.